 application and must be used in the State of

 Witnesses are not necessary to apply

 for a license, but state law requires that at least two

 witnesses be present at the ceremony.

-check only.
+check, debit or credit card.
 The fee is non-refundable.

 $15 of the marriage license fee goes to fund